The famed ‘Jericho banana’ is vanishing. Under Israeli occupation, there’s not enough water.

 The end of the banana era represents the broad shift in Palestinian agriculture over the course of Israeli control of the West Bank and its water.
 At the time of the 1967 war, the area around Jericho was known for lemons, oranges and bananas.

-But over the decades, as Israel sunk more deep wells to supply growing Israeli settlements in the occupied territory, the springs began to dry out earlier and earlier each year, according to studies by the World Bank and other international organizations.
-Palestinian surface wells grew brackish as water tables dropped, the sweet water becoming too mineralized for lemons, citrus and bananas.
+But over the decades, as Israel sank more deep wells to supply growing Israeli settlements in the occupied territory, the springs began to dry out earlier and earlier each year, according to studies by the World Bank and other international organizations.
+Palestinian surface wells grew brackish as water tables dropped, the sweet water becoming too mineralized for citrus and bananas.

 Growers who could afford it began a slow shift to other crops, including the much hardier date palm, a desert native.
 But hundreds of small operators left farming altogether, selling their land and taking work as laborers in the surrounding Israeli settlements.
 About 3,000 area residents now work in the settlements, according to the Jericho Labor Office, spiking to 8,000 at the date harvest.